 - Greasy Foods

-- Salty or Spicy to keep flare-ups at a minimum.
+- Salty or Spicy foods (to keep flare-ups at a minimum)

 - Caffeine (can act as a laxative, encouraging bowel activity)

-- Certain High-Fiber foods should also be avoided (Can cause Intestinal Blockages that may require surgery)
+- Certain High-Fiber foods (can cause intestinal blockages that may require surgery)

 Frequent bowel movements can also contribute to malnutrition and unhealthy weight loss.
 Living with Crohn’s disease may require a high-calorie diet that steers away from the previously mentioned foods & can help you maintain a healthy weight.